 October 2007 – May 2012

-Preformed a variety of roles over a 5 year period as a student employee that involved risk management and outdoor education of groups.
+Preformed a variety of roles over 5 years as a student employee that involved risk management and outdoor education of groups.

 Co-Instructor of Adventure Leadership and Programming Expedition HPPE 179